cdluminate/ProdL/VIU/smanual.md

 (On any node) Use `findmnt --df` or `df -h` to lookup file system usage and mount point information, including NFS.

+*Details-1:* The storage server has 16 x 16TB hard disk drives, organized in a single ZFS pool.
+The storage pool is exported and mounted to compute nodes through NFS over 10GbE.
+This is typically seen in clusters.
+And -- if you had experience working with computer clusters -- ZFS+NFS is usually very slow in terms of small file IO.
+In the worst case, it can be even much slower than the small file IO on your local hard disk.
+To mitigate this issue, the storage pool is attached with two NVME drives for L2 cache and event log purposes to greatly speed up reading and writing.

+*Details-2:* Our storage pool is a combination of two RAIDz2 arrays, where each of the arrays has 2 disks for data redundancy.
+Namely, our storage is resistant to at least 2 simultaneous hard disk failures, and at most 4 simultaneous hard disk failures.
+This means the storage is much safer than a normal single-disk storage.

 ## 3. Parallel Setup of Deep Learning Environment